gs6651/SecondBrain/CiscoSDWAN/Cisco_SDWAN.md

 - To push config (especially Policies) to WAN Edges, it uses NETCONF APIs over DTLS Tunnels.
 - Validator is also configured via Manager. 💪

-### Analytics (vAnalytics)
+### Validator (vBond)
-- An optional component of SD-WAN fabric and only available as a SaaS (same like O365).
-- Offers insights into the performance of applications and the underlying SD-WAN network infrastructure. e.g., link utilization, performance, delay etc.
-- Manager collects data from all WAN Edges and shares the raw data with Analytics, then it presents it in a better way.
+- This device acts as an 'authenticator'.
+Think of it as a Gatekeeper (Bar Analogy).
+- Orchestrates control & management plane
+- WAN Edges are pre-configured with Validator IPs.
+It exchanges certificates with WAN Edges.
+After successful authentication, shares the IPs of Manager & Controller.
+- Requires public IP reach-ability.
+Could sit behind 1:1 NAT.
+- Highly resilient.
+- Between Validator & WAN Edge there is a dynamic DTLS tunnel, which goes down after successful authentication.
+- Facilitates NAT-Traversal.
+Validator acts as a STUN Server: **S**ession **T**raversal **U**tilities for **N**AT

 ### Controller (vSmart)
 - Control Plane.
 Brain of the SD-WAN.